WiFi Boosters, Repeaters, and Extenders

 To some extent, yes.
 By choosing a dual router repeater or booster you will be able to lower the impact.
 If you choose a single band repeater, on the other hand, you could see a loss of 50% of the bandwidth which can slow things down considerably.

-I would suggest choosing a dual band receiver which will enable maximum WiFi throughput.
+I would suggest choosing a dual-band receiver that will enable maximum WiFi throughput.

 Author Bio: Sujatha Naidu is a full-time mom, former financial professional, and a blogger.
 She is passionate about the latest tech gadgets and currently running a technology blog Fibermaze.